golems/HuboCan/README.md

 data is provided in the form of a templated HuboData<T> class.

 You can also use the State class to synchronize the actions of a process to the hardware control loop.
-The update() function will do a blocking wait up to the duration passed into its only argument.
+The update() function will do a blocking wait (a blocking wait means that it does NOT eat up any computer resources while waiting) up to whatever argument is passed in.

 The default argument is 1, so by default it will wait for new state information for up to one second before giving up.
 Passing in an argument of 0 will have it simply check if a new state has been published, grab it if it has, and return immediately.